trezor/trezor-firmware/python/docs/transaction-format.md

 ### Transaction metadata

-The following is a shortened definition of the `SignTx` protobuf message.
-Note that it is possible to set fields `outputs_count`, `inputs_count` and `coin_name`, but their values will be ignored.
-Instead, the number of elements in `outputs`, `inputs`, and the value of `coin_name` from root object will be used.
+The following is a shortened definition of the `SignTx` protobuf message, containing all possible fields that are accepted in the `details` object.

 All fields are optional unless required by your currency.